 Then Who Are These Guys?

 The group identified in Rev 14:1-5 is substantially different.
-This group is standing on Mt.
-Zion (the one in Heaven, Hebrews 12:22-24) and they have the names of both the Father and the Son written on their foreheads.
+This group is standing on the Mt.
+Zion in Heaven (Hebrews 12:22-24) and they have the names of both the Father and the Son written on their foreheads.
 They are described as having been redeemed from the earth and are before the Throne of God singing a new song, a song only they can sing.
 (Notice the 24 elders and 4 living creatures are there, too.
 They only appear around the throne in Heaven.)
 They are pure and blameless, a phrase used only in reference to the church (Ephes.
 5:25-27).
 They’ve been purchased from among men (Rev. 5:9), and are offered as first fruits to God and the Lamb.
 The phrase “did not defile themselves with women” means they’re virgins, another reference to the church (2 Cor.
 11:2).
 These 144,000 were found to be totally blameless, further evidence that they’re the redeemed in Heaven.
 No human on Earth is blameless.

 A Beautiful Description

 Hebrews 12:22-24 provides a beautiful description of this group.
 “But you have come to Mt.
 Zion, to the heavenly Jerusalem, the city of the Living God.
 You have come to thousands upon thousands of angels in joyful assembly, to the Church of the Firstborn whose names are written in heaven.
 You have come to God, the judge of all men, to the spirits of righteous men made perfect, to Jesus the Mediator of a new covenant and to the sprinkled blood that speaks a better word than the blood of Abel.”